pingcap/docs/tiup/tiup-component-cluster-scale-in.md

 ### --transfer-timeout

-- When a PD or TiKV node is to be scaled down, the leader role of the node will be migrated to other nodes first.
-Because the migration process takes some time, you can set the maximum waiting time (in seconds) by configuring `-transfer-timeout`.
-After the timeout, the `tiup cluster scale-in` command skips waiting and starts the scaling down directly.
+- When a PD or TiKV node is to be removed, the Region leader on the node will be transferred to another node first.
+Because the transferring process takes some time, you can set the maximum waiting time (in seconds) by configuring `--transfer-timeout`.
+After the timeout, the `tiup cluster scale-in` command skips waiting and starts the scaling-in directly.
 - Data type: `UINT`
 - The option is enabled by default with `300` seconds (the default value) passed in.